sammyd/iOS8-day-by-day-book/manuscript/14-rotation-deprecation.md

 {width=10%,float=left}
 ![](images/14/thumbnail.png)

-It might be scary to discover that as part of embracing adaptive UI in iOS8, the view controller rotation methods you've come to love have all been deprecated.
+It might be scary to discover that as part of embracing adaptive UI in iOS 8, the view controller rotation methods you've come to love have all been deprecated.
 In fact the new approach to rotation is far simpler and much more coherent.

-In today's article you'll learn about how iOS8 deals with device rotation, and what you need to do to get your apps up to scratch.
+In today's article you'll learn about how iOS 8 deals with device rotation, and what you need to do to get your apps up to scratch.

 The accompanying app is a simple app called __RotateToDeprecate__, which demonstrates how you can build a layout which rotates elegantly and then further customize the rotation behavior.
-You can find the source code for the app in the iOS8 Day-by-Day github repo at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+You can find the source code for the app in the iOS 8 Day-by-Day github repo at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).

 ## Auto Layout to the rescue

-The underlying principle for rotation in iOS8 is that from the point of view of the content, a rotation is simply a bounds change.
+The underlying principle for rotation in iOS 8 is that from the point of view of the content, a rotation is simply a bounds change.
 Nothing more complicated than that.